abidkhan484/Agri-Insight-Backend/README.md

 - **Description:** Returns the most relevant transcript chunks for a given query.

 ## Notes
-- Make sure your Supabase project has pgvector enabled.
+- Make sure your PostgreSQL database has the pgvector extension enabled.
 - The embedding model used is `all-MiniLM-L6-v2` via LangChain's HuggingFaceEmbeddings.

 ## Database Migrations